How to Start Selling on Walmart (+Walmart Inventory Management Best Practices)

-Walmart has made significant efforts to restructure its entire supply chain.
+Walmart's supply chain has been significantly restructured recently.
 The retailer focused on creating an interconnected operation between its online and brick-and-mortar marketplaces.

 A recent study stated that Walmart was the most popular Buy-Online-Pick-Up-In-Store (BOPIS) retailer in the past year from the date of research in April 2019.

 Considering the evident demand for online services by Walmart's customers, and the distribution of hundreds of pickup towers in 2018, this comes as no surprise.
 Creating a smoother correspondence between the on-land and digital supply chain is a well-considered strategic decision from Walmart.

 The restructuring process consisted of new leadership dynamics, where executives in charge of logistics, ecommerce fulfillment, and automation strategy reported to Executive Vice President Greg Smith.
 Walmart's collective integration of the supply chain team has been a necessary step to creating what we might call the "ultimate" Walmart experience in-store and online.